jason137/gads_26/lec02_unix/ex1.md

 directory using the `du` program.
 You will probably want to use a flag to keep the depth manageable.

-9) Create the output from #7 in human-readable format.
+9) Re-create the output from #7 in human-readable format.
 How might this affect the sorting?

 10) What technical difficulties might you face working with `datasets/gdp.csv`?
 Write a Unix command that demonstrates this.